eclipse-kuksa/kuksa.cloud/deployment/eclipse-kuksa/README.md

 * Purpose:
   * Build a Docker image for the Eclipse Kuksa Appstore and push it to a Docker registry
 * Options:
-  * `DOCKER_REGISTRY_SECRET`: Name of the secret to access to custom Docker registry. **Note that the secret is created during the build and deploy process within the namespace `extension`.**
-  * `DOCKER_REGISTRY_SERVER`: Address of the Docker registry server, preferrably running on Microsoft Azure.
+  * `DOCKER_REGISTRY_SERVER`: Address of the Docker registry server, e.g. running on Microsoft Azure.
   * `DOCKER_REGISTRY_USERNAME`: Username to sign in to the Docker registry.
   * `DOCKER_REGISTRY_PASSWORD`: Password to sign in to the Docker registry.
   * `DOCKER_REGISTRY_EMAIL`: Email to sign in to the Docker registry.